vjsamuel/uploadly/README.md

 * Create a Google API Console project and client ID using this [reference](https://developers.google.com/identity/sign-in/web/devconsole-project).
  * In the Authorized Javascript origins section of your sign-in console provide all origins of choice.
 It is best to also provide `http://localhost:8080` so that local development is easier.
 * On the API console enable APIs of all of the above mentioned cloud technologies.
 * Create a bucket on Cloud storage with a name of choice.
+Bucket creation can be done as described here[here](https://cloud.google.com/storage/docs/creating-buckets).
+Create a multi-regional bucket for highest performance.
+* Click on "None" next on the lifecycle column and set the following rules:
+ * Age = 75 -> Move to Nearline
+ * Age = 365 -> Move to Coldline
+ * Age = 730 -> Delete
-* Using the same bucket name, create a topic on PubSub.
+* Using the same bucket name, create a topic on PubSub as described [here](https://cloud.google.com/pubsub/docs/admin#pubsub-create-topic-gcloud).
 * Follow the procedure in the [functions README](function/README.md) to have the function deployed.